rtorr/ambit/README.md

 # sides

-A small (2.29 KB) "safe" program interfaces for JavaScript.
+small (2.29 KB) "safe" program interfaces for JavaScript.
 Yes, safe is in quotes.

 ## Use